Diocese of Lausanne, Geneva and Fribourg

 The Diocese of Lausanne, Geneva and Fribourg (Dioecesis Lausannensis, Genevensis et Friburgensis) is a Latin Catholic diocese in Switzerland, which is (as all sees in the Alpine country) exempt (i.e. immediately subject to the Holy See, not part of any ecclesiastical province).
 The original diocese of Lausanne was a suffragan of the archdiocese of Besançon until 1801.
 The diocese of Geneva was a suffragan of the archdiocese of Vienne.

 The diocese covers the cantons of Fribourg, Geneva, Vaud and Neuchâtel, with the exception of certain parishes of the right bank of the Rhône belonging to the Diocese of Sion (Sitten).
 It was created by the merger in 1821 of the Diocese of Lausanne and the Diocese of Geneva, both prince-bishoprics until they were secularized during the Reformation.
 Until 1924, it was called the Diocese of Lausanne and Geneva.
 The diocese has its seat at Fribourg.
 The current bishop is Charles Morerod, O.P., who was ordained and installed on 11 December 2011.

-Despite the name, it has no direct link with the former Diocese of Geneva (400-1801), which was merged into the then Diocese of Chambéry, which was promoted a Metropolitan see but lost former Genevan territory to the Diocese of Lausanne in 1819.
+Despite the name, it has no direct link with the former Diocese of Geneva (400-1801), which was merged into the then Diocese of Chambéry, which was promoted to a Metropolitan see but lost former Genevan territory to the Diocese of Lausanne in 1819.